underscoreio/underscoreio/src/html/_posts/2015-03-25-creative-scala-released.md

 The exercises in Creative Scala are based on a functional graphics library called [Doodle][doodle].
-Doodle is primarily designed to make programming fun and creative, while being based on universal concepts that that apply to any well-designed software written in a functional style.
+Doodle is primarily designed to make programming fun and creative, while being based on universal concepts that that apply to all well-designed software written in a functional style.
 Concretely this means composition and minimising state, with a side serving of structural recursion.

 Head over to the [course page][creative-scala] right now and download your free copy to learn Scala by drawing pictures